jmunixusers/presentations/Vim.md

 tool for quickly writing code documentation, readmes for github, and converting to HTML.

-a lot of markdown's features are above, so we will touch base on a lot of those things but mostly go over things I haven't used yet.
+A lot of markdown's features are above, so we will touch base on a lot of those things but mostly go over things I haven't used yet.

-Headers use the # to denote the level of header. the more # the smaller the header. header 1 header 2
+Headers use the # to denote the level of header.
+The more #s the smaller the header. header 1 header 2